-A series of reading professional development sessions will be provided to instructional coaches, building leaders, and staff that will include the big ideas in foundational reading, the five components of reading instruction, research-based instructional strategies, and curricular resource implementation.
+A series of reading professional development sessions will be provided to instructional coaches, building leaders, and staff that will include the big ideas infoundational reading, the five components of reading instruction, research-based instructional strategies, and curricular resource implementation.
+This will also include professional development sessions on K-3 guided reading and small group instruction.

 A complete overhaul of the school's foundational and instructional reading resources has been implemented, based on the needs assessment data.
 The most significant addition will be the comprehensive phonics and word study program combining with the phonemic awareness and standards-based reading components already in place in grades K-3.
+Additionally students will be grouped by ability for strategic small group and whole group lessons.